Moving to Malaysia: A Guide for Expats to Live Here

 10. 2 Recent photographs of the applicant

-As all of my personal documents were in Portuguese, I had them translated into English and verified at the Brazilian embassy in Malaysia.
+As all of my personal documents were in Portuguese, I needed to have them translated into English and verified at the Brazilian embassy in Malaysia.
 All of the copies will then be either stamped or verified by the officers working in the immigration department in Malaysia.

-Be sure to have the original documents on-hand for inspection.
+Make sure to have the original documents readily available for inspection.

-Having all these prepared beforehand will save you a lot of hassle and time because the immigration offices I have been to were always full.
-If you are working or have limited transport access, you might waste effort having to take time off just to get your application process going and prolonging the wait time for approval.
+Having all these prepared beforehand will save you a lot of time, especially considering that the immigration offices are typically always crowded.
+If you are working or have limited access to transportation, you may find it cumbersome to take time off just to initiate your application process, which could also prolong the approval wait time.

 What to Bring

-Since I had sold most of my bulky belongings, I brought only my clothes and some keepsakes in my check-in luggage.
-Besides that, I brought Brazilian coffee and chocolate into Malaysia, which went through fine.
+Since I had already sold most of my bulky belongings prior to moving to Malaysia, I brought only my clothes and some keepsakes in my check-in luggage.
+Besides that, I brought Brazilian coffee and chocolate into Malaysia.

 If you don’t plan to bring lots of item with you, you can move to Malaysia with only a few luggages

-Most of the things you need such as food and household goods can be found in Malaysia.
-However, you should be aware of things you cannot bring into Malaysia.
-These include indecent or pornographic materials, weapons and some perishable goods.
+Most of the things you’ll need such as various food and household items can be found in Malaysia.
+However, you should be aware of things you cannot bring into Malaysia, including indecent or pornographic materials, weapons, and certain perishable goods.

-Any cloth bearing the verses of the Quran, sharp items resembling syringes and poisonous chemicals are not allowed into the country.
-Be aware that illicit drugs like (but not restricted only to) morphine, heroine, candu, marijuana, etc. are strictly prohibited.
+Any cloth bearing the verses of the Quran, sharp items resembling syringes, and poisonous chemicals cannot be brought into the country.
+Note that illicit drugs, including but not restricted to morphine, heroine, candu, marijuana, etc., are strictly prohibited.

-People caught drug trafficking could be punishable with death by hanging.
-You can check Malaysian Customs website for a list of items that are prohibited from being imported and exported.
+Drug trafficking is punishable by death by hanging.
+You can check the Malaysian Customs website for a list of items that are prohibited from being imported and exported.

 Finding Movers

-You can easily hire a mover by searching on the Internet.
+You can easily hire a mover by searching online.
 If you need help finding international movers, fill out the form on this page

 Alternatively, in case you have friends or family in Malaysia, they might be able to recommend you people to contact for hiring a small truck (or also known as a lorry) to move your possessions to your new home.

-I was fortunate in a way that my in-laws had a van and they were kind enough to lend a hand to help me with packing and moving.
+I was fortunate because my in-laws had a van and they were kind enough to help me with packing and moving.
 In other cases, I had colleagues who had pickups and were willing to move my things if needed.

 You can check out our article on the shipping to Malaysia.